© SATRA Technology Centre. Reproduction is not permitted in any form without prior written permission from SATRA.

 Levels of protection

-Category D equipment would be used where only very low levels of contaminants exist, either because users are operating a long way from the centre of the incident or because users are operating a long time after the incident.
+Category D equipment would be used where only very low levels of contaminants exist, either because users are operating a long way from the centre of the incident or because they are operating a long time after the incident.
+The environment will have been assessed as very low risk, with personal contamination being unlikely.
 The basic chemical suit could consist of a type 6 suit conforming to EN 13034:2005.

 Image © Trelleborg Protective Products